drivendataorg/spacecraft-pose-object-detection-runtime/README.md

     ```

 4. ⚙️ **Save all of your submission files, including the required `main.sh` script, in the `submission_src` folder of the runtime repository.** This is where the real work happens.
-   * You are free to modify the `main.sh` script we've provided.
+   * You are free to modify the `main.sh` scripts we've provided as examples.
 Just make sure that you adhere to the competition rules and you still produce a `submission.csv` in the correct format.
-   * Also keep in mind that the runtime already contains a number of packages that might be useful for you ([environment.yml](https://github.com/drivendataorg/spacecraft-pose-object-detection-runtime/blob/main/runtime/environment.yml) .
+   * Also keep in mind that the runtime already contains a number of packages that might be useful for you (see: [environment.yml](https://github.com/drivendataorg/spacecraft-pose-object-detection-runtime/blob/main/runtime/environment.yml)).
 If there are other packages you'd like added, see the section below on [updating runtime packages](#updating-runtime-packages).
    * Finally, make sure any model weights or other files you need are also saved in `submission_src`.

-5. **Create a `submission/submission.zip` file containing your code and model assets:**
+5. **Create a `submission/submission.zip` file containing your code and model assets in `submission_src`:**

     ```bash
     $ make pack-submission
     ```

-6. **Test your submission by launching an instance of the competition Docker image, which will replicate the same inference process that takes place in the official code execution runtime.** This will mount the requisite host directories on the Docker container, unzip `submission/submission.zip` into the root directory of the container, and then execute `main.sh` to produce a CSV file with your predictions at `submission/submission.csv`.
+6. **Test your submission.** The command below will launch an instance of the competition Docker image, replicating the same inference process that takes place in the official code execution runtime.
+This will mount the requisite host directories on the Docker container, unzip `submission/submission.zip` into the root directory of the container, and then execute `main.sh` to produce a CSV file with your predictions at `submission/submission.csv`.

    ```
    $ make test-submission